jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

    too, although that will require me to nail down exactly the object representation that we want for the final SEC graph.

+--- next day ---

+Ok, I suppose I'll make a few more test queries now.

+I've drafted QT27, which is basically a single layer of 5 children beneath the start node, connected as a path, and they all descend from the start node.
+This graph is definitely producing an incorrect result that needs investigated.